Katy-katy/PYTHON-Regular-Expressions/README.txt

 The program  read through and parse a file with text and numbers and then extract all the numbers in the file and compute the sum of the numbers.
 The sum is printed out.

-An example of text file:
+An example of a text file:

 This file contains the actual data for your assignment - good luck!